 - Typically, assault by auto is a fourth-degree crime, but if there is a fair amount of bodily harm involved, it might be elevated to a third- or second-degree crime.
 Driving while intoxicated or committing assault by auto in a school zone can also increase the level of charge.

-How to Defend Assault Charges in New Jersey
+How to Beat Assault

 Presenting a strong defense to assault charges in New Jersey will depend on the type of assault one has been charged with and the circumstances of the case.
 In some cases, it may be viable to use a claim of self-defense to get an assault charge dropped.
 However, the facts will have to support this and it is important to ensure that the prosecutor does not have solid evidence contradicting the claim.
 In some cases, it may be possible to cast doubt that the defendant was present for and/or participated in an alleged assault with an alibi.